AsadAliAkhtar/Data-Science-Portfolio/Airfoil Self-Noise Prediction/Readme.md

 - Suction side displacement thickness
 - Scaled sound pressure (target variable)

-The dataset was sourced from [provide source if available] and contains [mention number of records and features].
+The dataset was sourced from UCI Machine Learning Repository and contains *1503* records and  *6* features.

 ## Data Preprocessing
 The data preprocessing steps include: